-Outside Employment and Consulting: We and our family members are prohibited from employment and consulting relationships (including speeches, presentations, written articles etc.) with a vendor if this could appear to influence our decision-making on behalf of HFHS.
-If we wish to participate in an employment or consulting relationship that does not influence our decision-making on behalf of HFHS, this: (1) Should be approved by your manager or department chair; (2) must be conducted outside of work hours and not conflict with our HFHS job responsibilities or the best interests of HFHS; (3) must not use HFHS resources or be conducted on HFHS property; and (4) must not utilize the services of any subordinate.
+Outside Employment and Consulting: We and our family members are prohibited from employment and consulting relationships (including speeches, presentations, written articles etc.) with a vendor if this could appear to influence our decision-making on behalf of HFH.
+If we wish to participate in an employment or consulting relationship that does not influence our decision-making on behalf of HFH, this: (1) Should be approved by your manager or department chair; (2) must be conducted outside of work hours and not conflict with our HFH job responsibilities or the best interests of HFH; (3) must not use HFH resources or be conducted on HFH property; and (4) must not utilize the services of any subordinate.
 (Note: Compensation for participation in marketing activities on behalf of Industry is prohibited; this includes what is most commonly referred to as industry-sponsored "Speaker's Bureaus.")

 Physician Relationships: We must structure all business arrangements with physicians to ensure compliance with legal requirements.
-Such arrangements must be in writing, at market value, and approved by the HFHS Legal Department.
+Such arrangements must be in writing, at market value, and approved by the HFH Legal Department.
+Verbal arrangements are prohibited.